Autism Acceptance Month

 Description:

-The winning design will become the official logo for Autism Acceptance Month: Celebration of Neurodiversity in April 2026.
-The winning submission and nine runners-up will be displayed at a library location throughout the month.
+In collaboration with the FSU Center for Autism and Related Disabilities (CARD) and Arts4All Florida, one submission will be selected as the logo for the library's Autism Acceptance Month celebration in April 2026.
+The winning submission and nine runners-up will be displayed at a library location throughout April 2026.

 Infinity logo templates are available at all Leon County Public Library branches.
-A digital version can be downloaded from the Autism Acceptance Month website, and virtual submissions can be sent to answersquad@leoncountyfl.gov.
+A digital version can be downloaded and virtual submissions can be sent to answersquad@leoncountyfl.gov.

 More info